Perhaps your job-career will be found here.

 With students entering college to pursue a career and after 2 years of study that career becomes obsolete, having a stable career path that gets better as the years go by would be a wise choice.

 While assuming each of these viewpoints, I started out with the question, "What would I need and want, ideally"?
 I have also had to look at the reality from each of these viewpoints.
-One of those realities of students looking at their future, is they don't always know what they want to do in the years to come, and have no certainty on having job availability near where they live.
+One of those realities of students looking at their future, is they do not always know what they want to do in the years to come, and have no certainty about having job availability near where they live.

 Throughout history, the idea commonly agreed upon, was to specialize in one thing.
 When considering having a home and a family, job security becomes an important factor, and more often than not, job security has taken precedence over "being happy with ones' job".
 The next series of questions I asked are: